 You’re not the only one who will be needing to prepare for the shot.
 The model is often feeling more stressed out than you are.
 Thus if they have your session plan, as discussed above, in their hand before the shoot, you can save them a lot of nerves.
 They’ll find it easier to choose their clothing and hairstyle, and any accessories they might want to wear.
 (You can also make their lives easier by having your equipment ready, finding a studio and maybe an assistant, handling makeup, etc.—perhaps also with help from the model.)

 5) What Shouldn’t I Do?

-The number one worst thing you can do is not come at all, or at least cancel just before the session.
+The number one worst thing you can do does not come at all, or at least cancel just before the session.
 You’ll ruin your good name, and nobody will want to set up a session with you again.
 There are lesser sins to avoid too.
 Don’t push the model into anything they don’t want to do, above all.
-If you’re really insensitive, they can even get up and walk away.
-But more than that: a model who feels good, looks good.
+If you’re insensitive, they can even get up and walk away.
+But more than that: a model who feels good, and looks good.